technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Setting up your environment.md

 **Objective** -  In this lab, you will activate the Customer Service trial, configure Channels, and manage user access within the Customer Service admin center.

-## Ta 1 - Enabling Customer Service Trial License
+## Task 1 - Enabling Customer Service Trial License

 1. Open a broswer and paste the link https://www.microsoft.com/en-in/dynamics-365/free-trial for enabling the **Dynamics 365 Customer Service Trial license**